OSOceanAcoustics/echopype/docs/source/usage.rst

 ..
 [1] De Robertis and Higginbottoms (2007) A post-processing technique to estimate the signal-to-noise ratio and remove echosounder background noise.
    `ICES J. Mar.
 Sci.
 64(6): 1282–1291. <https://academic.oup.com/icesjms/article/64/6/1282/616894>`_

+..
+TODO: Need to specify the changes we made from AZFP Matlab code to here:
+   In the Matlab code, users set temperature/salinity parameters in AZFP_parameters.m and run that script first before doing unpacking.
+   Here we require users to unpack raw data first into netCDF, and then set temperature/salinity in the model module if they want to perform calibration.
+This is cleaner and less error prone, because the param setting step is separated from the raw data unpacking, so user-defined params are not in the unpacked files.